01 of 03

 02 of 03

 From the street, the Freeman House appears to be a single story, but it descends two more levels down its sloped lot.
 While it may be bigger than it looks from the street, it's the smallest of all Wright's textile block homes at about 1,200 square feet.
-This original drawing shows the plan.
-It has an entrance, living room, and kitchen on the main floor, with two bedrooms, a lounge, and a bath downstairs.
+It has an entrance, a living room, and kitchen on the main floor, with two bedrooms, a lounge, and a bath downstairs.

 The house was built with little support in the way of reinforcement or beams, probably not the best of ideas for a house on a hillside in earthquake country.
 The university is working to restore severe damage from earthquake and water, but repairs are costly, and progress has been slow.
-You can read about their progress on their website.
 They hope it will eventually be a residence for distinguished visitors, and a setting for small salons, seminars, and meetings.Continue to 3 of 3 below.

 03 of 03